Enhancing trust in high-ticket e-commerce with AR experiences

 Recommendation

-The final application took a data-driven, user-centered approach, ensuring that all design decisions were backed by research, usability tests and aligned with business goals.
+The current iteration of the app took a data-driven, user-centered approach, ensuring that all design decisions were backed by research, usability tests and aligned with business goals.
 To summarise:

 By aligning the design with user needs and business goals, the redesigned experience led to: